Net-zero emissions: History and scientific justification

 The idea of net-zero came out of research in the late 2000s into how the atmosphere, oceans and carbon cycle were reacting to CO_{2} emissions.
-This research found that global warming will only stop if CO_{2} emissions are reduced to net zero.
+This research found that global warming will significantly slow down only if emissions are reduced to net zero, although existing greenhouse gases in the atmosphere will still contribute to continued warming.
 Net-zero was basic to the goals of the Paris Agreement.
 This stated that the world must "achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century".
 The term "net zero" gained popularity after the Intergovernmental Panel on Climate Change published its Special Report on Global Warming of 1.5 °C (SR15) in October of 2018, this report stated that "Reaching and sustaining net zero global anthropogenic [human-caused] CO_{2} emissions and declining net non-CO_{2} radiative forcing would halt anthropogenic global warming on multi-decadal timescales (high confidence)."
 An influential and now highly-cited scientific review on "Net-zero emissions energy systems" was also published in June of 2018, which was the first to assess the special challenges of not just reducing energy-related GHG emissions but actually reaching net-zero.

 The idea of net-zero emissions is often confused with "stabilization of greenhouse gas concentrations in the atmosphere", a term from the 1992 Rio Convention.
 The two concepts are not the same.
 This is because the carbon cycle continuously sequesters or absorbs a small portion of human-caused atmospheric CO_{2} into vegetation and the ocean, even after CO_{2} emissions are reduced to zero.
 If CO_{2} emissions from human activities are reduced to net zero, the concentration of CO_{2} in the atmosphere would decline.
 This would be at a rate just fast enough to compensate for the slow warming of the deep ocean.
 The result would be approximately constant global average surface temperatures over decades or centuries.
 In contrast, stabilising atmospheric CO_{2} concentrations would allow for some ongoing emissions, but global temperatures would continue to rise over many centuries due to the ocean's delayed response to warming.